This is the very first time Jim Steinmeyer Windshear illusion secret exposed and explained in full.

-So, this post is how I think this illusion is done by viewing the video clips online and study the prop from various websites.
+The secret of this illusion is based on my viewing of the demo video clips, and studying the apparatus or prop from various websites.

 Windshear is a rather old stage illusion designed by Jim Steinmeyer (with Alan Wakeling), and the first unit was built by Bill Smith.